 Make this pasta ahead of time and store in the refrigerator for up to 5 days.
 The pasta will dry out a bit in the refrigerator, so it's best to reserve some sauce to mix in when reheating the pasta in the microwave.

-If you don't have any extra sauce, add a tablespoon of plant-based milk to re-hydrate.
+If you don't have any extra sauce, add a little plant-based milk to re-hydrate.

 The cauliflower sauce can be made ahead of time and stored in the refrigerator.
 It's good stored in the fridge in an airtight container for up to 5 days.
 To re-heat, pour sauce in a sauce pan and heat on low heat.